 What else you get with a restaurant HVAC maintenance contract

 You get the most from HVAC maintenance when you get a yearly service contract.
 Here’s why.

-If you don’t have a service contract, you could wait long time for a repair on a busy day.
-You cannot afford to do that when you have a restaurant filled with hungry and paying customers.
+If you don’t have a service contract, you could wait long time for a repair on a 90-degree day.
+You cannot afford to do that when you have a restaurant filled with hungry customers.

 Preventative maintenance contract holders also get better pricing for maintenance work than businesses that call up for a single maintenance visit.

-You don’t have to remember to call for AC maintenance.
+You don’t have to remember to schedule your regular AC maintenance.
 If you have a contract, your provider will let you know when it’s time for your maintenance visit.

 Not all service contracts are the same

 Restaurant HVAC systems vary and have different needs.
 For instance, a newly installed state-of-the art VRF system does not have the same service needs as an old system you are nursing along until you can afford new equipment.

 If you are considering a preventative maintenance contract, you don’t have to settle for a one-size-fits-all agreement.
 Restaurant HVAC maintenance programs can be tailored to meet your unique needs.